Graduate Grading System

 NP No Pass

-A student who drops a course on or before the census date receives no grade, and the course will not be listed on that student’s permanent record.
+A student who drops a course on or before the census date will receive no grade, and the course will not appear on the permanent record.

-Internships in Education not completed during the first semester of registration will receive a letter grade of "I." Registration will be permitted for the following semester, at which time a letter grade will be awarded upon satisfactory completion of the required work.
-If the work is not completed during the subsequent semester, the "I" received the previous semester will become "NC," and a letter grade of "F" will be placed on the transcript for the subsequent semester's work.
+For Education Internships, if coursework is not completed during the first semester of registration, an "I" is assigned.
+The student may re-register the following semester, at which point a letter grade will be awarded upon satisfactory completion of the work.
+If the work remains incomplete, the "I" from the prior semester will be converted to "NC" (No Credit), and the student will receive an "F" for the subsequent semester’s coursework.

 Eligibility for Honors Graduation

 Graduate students are not eligible for institutional honors.
-Graduate students are eligible for the Distinguished Graduate designation only.
-Students must earn a 4.0 GPA (A) in each initial attempt; repeated coursework will not be considered.
-Students with any transfer coursework below a 4.0 will not be eligible for this designation.
+However, they may earn the Distinguished Graduate designation by achieving a 4.0 GPA (A) on the first attempt of each course.
+Repeated coursework will not be considered, and any transfer coursework below a 4.0 disqualifies a student from this designation.